AlmaBroman/flea-finder-stockholm/README.md

 <details>
 <summary>settings.py</summary>
 <img src="documentation/validation/python/settings.png">
-<p>Note: Although the validator states an error I've chosen to leave the line too long as breaking it up would make it harder to read"
+<p>Note: Although the validator states an error I've chosen to leave the line too long as its only one character over the standard and breaking it up would make it harder to read.
 </details>

 <details>